 In this situation, unfortunately, the answer is most likely a full redesign of the website.
 The bright side is that this will give you the opportunity to re-develop your site using a mobile-first approach ensuring that, to some extent, you have a design that will last for years.

 If your website is structured correctly and is not overly complex, it may be a good candidate to convert into a responsive design.
-An audit will need to be done to determine if it falls into this “Goldilocks” range.
+An audit by a professional marketing firm will need to be done to determine if it falls into this “Goldilocks” range.

 In some cases, it may be that redesigning your website from the ground up, or mobile out in this case, will realistically be more cost-effective than converting the existing design.
 You should consult with a reputable web design company to make this determination.